Good Neighbor Teams

 Our Good Neighbor Teams are a committed partnership between World Relief Seattle, a newly arrived family, and a local church.
 A small group of volunteers from a local church partner is trained to walk alongside one refugee/asylee family or group of individuals for 6 months, supported by the prayers of their congregation.

-Once trained, in partnership with our Good Neighbor Team Coordinator and other World Relief staff, the group will be assigned an arriving refugee family or group of asylees.
-With the caseworker’s oversight, the group will take responsibility for: finding and furnishing housing; registrations at schools and local government agencies; day-to-day skills training; finding and securing jobs; etc. – all things the GNT has been trained to help with.
+Once trained, in partnership with our Good Neighbor Team Coordinator and other World Relief staff, the group will be matched with an arriving refugee family or group of asylees.
+With the caseworker’s oversight, the group will take responsibility for much of the resettlement process, which may include: finding and furnishing housing; registrations at schools and local government agencies; day-to-day skills training; finding and securing jobs; etc. – all things the GNT has been trained to help with.
 The primary period for this resettlement assistance is 6 months.
 All the while, the GNT will be cultivating mutually transformative long-term relationships with their new neighbors.